ForzaETH/TinyCenterSpeed/README.md

 ```

 Running inference is as simple as launching the node with one of the provided launchfiles, either with or withouth tracking using a Kalman Filter.

-> [!CAUTION] Remember to adapt the number of detectable opponents in the cfg.
-Setting the number too high will have no bad effect.
+⚠️Remember to adapt the number of detectable opponents in the cfg.
+Setting the number too high will have no bad effect.⚠️
->

 ```
 roslaunch tcs TCS.launch or roslaunch tcs TCS_tracking.launch
 ```